Back to blog

 Apps with Complex Business Logic

-Healthcare has complex rules: appointment booking with timezone handling, insurance verification, prescription validation, video call scheduling.
-Putting these rules in a framework-independent domain layer means we can test them exhaustively with unit tests — no simulators, no mocks of UIKit classes.
+Healthcare rules are complex: appointment booking with timezone handling, insurance verification, prescription validation, video call scheduling.
+In a domain layer with no framework imports, we test them exhaustively: no simulators, no mocks of UIKit classes.

 When Clean Architecture is Overkill